-I am a political thinker and historian of early modern Europe.
+My job is to teach people how to think about politics.
+A lot of my work concerns big picture questions like "why are we governed?", "what is power and who should have it", and "how can democracies adapt to the new global challenges of the 21st century"?
 In my work, I develop new approaches that re-examine our fundamental assumptions about freedom, nature and power.
 I'm fascinated by the ways in which the past matters for understanding today's global challenges, like the climate crisis and the legacies of empire and enslavement.
-At the Open University, I'm very fortunate to be in a position to bring my research and experience to shape our newest teaching materials.
+At the Open University, I'm lucky enough to be in a position to bring my research and experience to shape what we teach.

 I joined The Open University in July 2020.
 Before that, I taught for four years at Goldsmiths, University of London, Lawrence University, the Mary Ward Centre, and the University of Roehampton.
 I have a PhD in Philosophy from Roehampton (2017) and an MA in Cultural Studies from Goldsmiths.
-Before I became an academic I worked for several years in front-line community and disability charities across London, my home city.
+Before I became an academic I worked for quite a few years in front-line community, disability, mental health and homelessness charities across London, my home city.
 My work remains informed by that commitment to explore how ways of seeing and doing might be transformed for the better.

 I work in political theory, and my research spans contemporary political theory and the history of political thought.
-I love the 17th century philosopher Spinoza, the subject of my PhD, and this interest extends to early modern political thought more broadly.
+One of my focuses is the 17th century philosopher Spinoza, the subject of my PhD, and this interest extends to early modern political thought more broadly.
 My most recent book is Spinoza and the Politics of Freedom (Edinburgh University Press, 2021), which had a nice review here.
 I co-organised a three-day conference on Spinoza's Tractatus Theologico-Politicus last year (watch the talks and find out more on this page).
-I'm working on a number of papers that further explore aspects of Spinoza's political thought, including around collective imaginings, sympathy and forms of domination and resistance.
+I'm working on a number of papers that further explore aspects of Spinoza's political thought, including around the imagination, sympathy, freedom and power.

 I have also written widely on British politics, contemporary political theory and cultural studies.
 Before my Spinoza book, I wrote Island Story: Journeys Through Unfamiliar Britain (Repeater, 2016).
 Gently subverting the title of David Cameron's reportedly favourite book, it was a political travelogue and bicycle odyssey that was shortlisted for the Orwell Prize in 2017.
 My first book was Negative Capitalism: Cynicism in the Neoliberal Era (Zero, 2013), which took a temperature check of the student protest movements of the early 2010s, of which I was a part, within a wider context of unrest, dislocation and declining living standards for young people after the 2008 Crash.

-I enjoy postgraduate supervision and welcome inquiries from students working on contemporary political theory, the history of political thought, or projects related to Spinoza.
+I welcome inquiries from students working on contemporary political theory, the history of political thought, or projects related to Spinoza.
 I currently co-supervise one brilliant PhD student working on the philosophy of history and collective memory.

 I teach across a few politics and social science modules, including: